5 B2B Influencer Marketing Tips & Examples For Success

 Sending gifts to buyers and customers generates positive feelings in association with your brand.
 It also increase the odds that the recipient will post about the gift experience and your brand publicly.

 Content curation platform Swpely achieved tremendous traction at launch through a number of tactics targeted to leverage influencers.

 First, a number of high-profile social media users who fit the brand’s ideal customer persona (ICP) were tapped for early access to the tool.

 They were then provided with a special code that they could share with others to allow them to “skip the waitlist” and get immediate access to the tool.

 And everyone who signed up for the tool was encouraged to share a templated message on social media channels that announced they were now users.
 This move reduces the lift it requires for people to come up with their own copy and reminds them to post.

 The SaaS brand does a tremendous job of getting people talking about them across social media.

 Most notably they sent out swag (especially the infamous Fast branded hoodies & T-shirts) to a variety of social media users.

 And also ran a campaign where they created new branded versions of people’s profile avatars.
 The response was tremendous.
 It spread the brand across social media directly in people’s profiles.

-These examples show that there isn’t one size fits all when it comes to B2B influencer marketing strategy.
+These examples show that there isn’t any one-size-fits-all approach when it comes to B2B influencer marketing strategy.